wazzupope/lfizz/README.md

 Start at 5.
-if using import/export, there may need to be a setting change in prettier or eslint that needs to happen to reflect this also may need to change that we're using JS modules rather than commonJS
+  how to append html tags in proper order on page load in index.js how to import/export modules appropriately